 Traffic scenes understanding and simulation testing @ ITSC'22

-My exploration on vehicle-side environment perception starts from drivable area detection (ITSC’20), and a series perception algorithms are proposed, including a RGB 2D object detection approach (FII-CenterNet, T-VT’21), a semi-supervised learning approach for RGB 2D segmentation (CPCL, T-IP’22), a RGB-T segmentation approach for challenging lighting conditions (SpiderMesh, TechReport’23), and a 3D segmentation approach for large-scale points cloud (SCF-Net, CVPR’21).
+My exploration of vehicle-side environment perception began with drivable area detection (ITSC’20).
+Since then, I have proposed a series of perception algorithms, including an RGB 2D object detection approach designed for complex traffic environments (FII-CenterNet, T-VT’21), a semi-supervised learning approach for RGB 2D segmentation (CPCL, T-IP’22), an RGB-T segmentation approach tailored for challenging lighting conditions (SpiderMesh, TechReport’23), and a 3D segmentation approach for large-scale point clouds (SCF-Net, CVPR’21).

-Compared with the well-studied vehicle-side perception, roadside perception has several specific challenges, and the exploration is hindered due to the lack of data.
-A calibration-free BEV representation network is proposed to address calibration noises caused by inevitable natural factors (CBR, IROS’23).
-A semantic-geometry decoupled contrastive learning framework is introduced to improve roadside perception performance by leveraging vehicle-side data (IROAM, ICRA’25), and the first real-world large-scale dataset for roadside cooperative perception is released with benchmarks to bloom the research on practical I2I perception (RCooper, CVPR’24).
+Compared to the well-studied vehicle-side perception, roadside perception faces several unique challenges, and the calibration noise caused by inevitable natural factors is one of them.
+Addressing that, a calibration-free BEV representation network is proposed to alleviate inaccurate calibration parameter problem (CBR, IROS’23).
+The development of roaside perception has been hindered by a lack of available data.
+On the one hand, a semantic-geometry decoupled contrastive learning framework is introduced to enhance roadside perception performance by leveraging vehicle-side data (IROAM, ICRA’25); On the other hand, the first large-scale real-world dataset for roadside cooperative perception is released, complete with benchmarks, to stimulate research in practical I2I perception (RCooper, CVPR’24).

-Cooperative perception can effectively enhance individual perception performance by providing additional viewpoint and expanding the sensing field.
+Cooperative perception can significantly enhance individual perception performance by providing additional viewpoints and expanding the sensing field.
 A scene-level feature cooperative perception approach is proposed (EMIFF, ICRA’24).
-To enable interpretable instance-level flexible feature interaction, the concept of query cooperation is proposed, and a cooperative perception framework is introduced, which let query stream flow among agents (QUEST, ICRA’24).
-Besides, motion forecasting can also benefit from learning cooperative trajectory representation ( NeurIPS'24).
-In addition to focusing on improving individual modules, a pioneering end-to-end cooperative autonomous driving framework is introduced (UniV2X, AAAI’25).
+To enable interpretable, instance-level, and flexible feature interactions, the concept of query cooperation is introduced, along with a cooperative perception framework that allows query streams to flow among agents (QUEST, ICRA’24).
+Additionally, motion forecasting can also benefit from learning cooperative trajectory representations (NeurIPS’24).
+Beyond focusing on improving individual modules, a pioneering end-to-end cooperative autonomous driving framework is introduced (UniV2X, AAAI’25).

-Recent advances in LLMs have shed light on the development of knowledgeable and versatile AI research assistants in various scientific domains.
-Multimodal large language models bridge the semantic gap between natural language and other modalities, including molecule, protein, and vision.
-A multimodal large language model is proposed for assisting biomedical research (BioMedGPT, J-BHI’24), and optical chemical structure understanding task is introduced and explored for molecule-centric scientific discovery (OCSU, TechReport’25).
+Recent advances in LLMs have illuminated the path toward developing knowledgeable and versatile AI research assistants across various scientific domains.
+Multimodal large language models are particularly promising, as they bridge the semantic gap between natural language and other modalities such as molecules, proteins, and visual information.
+In this context, a multimodal large language model is proposed to assist biomedical research (BioMedGPT, J-BHI’24).
+Additionally, the task of optical chemical structure understanding is introduced and explored to facilitate molecule-centric scientific discovery (OCSU, TechReport’25).

-Multi-agent cooperation is a potential approach to solve complicated scientific research tasks in an autopilot manner.
-To facilitate the exploration, an agent platform for biomedicine and life science is presented and open-sourced ( OpenBioMed)
+Multi-agent cooperation holds great potential for solving complex scientific research tasks in an autonomous manner.
+To facilitate further exploration in this area, an agent platform specifically designed for biomedicine and life science is presented and open-sourced (OpenBioMed).